Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - https://css-tricks.com/dont-overthink-flexbox-grids/ for helping me figure out how to get the flexbox on my about page to produce same-width children
 - https://www.w3schools.com/cssref/pr_list-style-position.php for helping me get the bullet points of my list inside the flex container
 - Our group facilitator, Kay Welfare, for her patience and genuine efforts to help.
 And for not getting tired to repeat certain points over and over again.
+- Again, Kay Welfare, for sharing her readme with us.